-Build Coffee serves as an informal community center in Woodlawn and a gathering place for the journalists and nonprofit workers whose offices are nearby.
-It serves java from HalfWit and pies from Justice of the Pies, and hosts performances, gallery shows, local group meetings, and other projects.
+Build Coffee serves as an informal community center in Woodlawn and a gathering place for journalists and nonprofit workers whose offices are nearby.
+It serves java from HalfWit, treats from Justice of the Pies, and hosts performances, gallery shows, local group meetings, and other projects.
 And, if all this weren’t enough, it’s also a used bookstore.

 Kusanya Cafe opened when Phil Sipka came over from Robust Coffee Lounge to give Englewood a coffeeshop and alternative to fast food.
 He uses beans from Bridgeport Coffee and serves sandwiches and all-day breakfast.
 The coffeehouse also hosts community events, like open mic nights and yoga classes.